npeard/mmwave-calcs/README.md

 # mm-wave Lab Physics Models

-This is our repository of shared code for simulations and calculations of interest to mm-wave Lab.
+This is our repository of shared code for calculations of interest to mm-wave Lab.

 For a minimal working example of the format and function we are going for,